awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-dkim-bring-your-own.md

    In the preceding example, make the following changes:
    + Replace *example\.com* with the domain that you want to create\.
    + Replace *privateKey* with your private key\.
+**Note**
+You have to delete the first and last lines \(`-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----`, respectively\) of the generated private key\.
+Additionally, you have to remove the line breaks in the generated private key\.
+The resulting value is a string of characters with no spaces or line breaks\.
    + Replace *selector* with the unique selector that you specified when you created the TXT record in the DNS configuration for your domain\.

    When you finish, save the file as `create-identity.json`\.